 A layer of air is trapped between the surface of the skin and the outer surface of the coat.
 Air has a low heat capacity and is a poor conductor of heat, therefore it serves as an insulator.
 The degree of insulation can be altered by increasing or decreasing the thickness of the air layer.

-If the dog is fat the radiation will be less effective as the fat doesn’t transport heat well – so the fat will actually act as an insulation and keep the heat inside the body. (and keep the dog warm if its cold) This is why arctic animals have a thick layer of fat to help them keep warm.
+If the dog is fat the radiation will be less effective as the fat doesn’t transport heat well – so the fat will actually act as an insulation and keep the heat inside the body. (and keep the dog warm if it is cold) This is why arctic animals have a thick layer of fat to help them keep warm.

 The first three mechanisms listed are only effective if the air around the animal is cooler than the temperature of the animal.
-At high environmental temperatures the first three mechanisms are ineffective, and the animal must rely on so-called evaporative cooling mechanisms: sweating and increased respiration
+At high environmental temperatures, the first three mechanisms are ineffective, and the animal must rely on so-called evaporative cooling mechanisms: sweating and increased respiration

 Evaporation: the process when a fluid is changing to a vapor.
 As the environmental temperature increases above 32 C, evaporation becomes the most important way for the body to release the heat and the heat radiation from the skin becomes less effective.

 It happens in the soft tissue of the upper respiratory system and mouth and is increased by panting.
-The hot blood reaches the tissue in the nose cavity and a condensation occurs when the hot blood meets the cooler air.
+The hot blood reaches the tissue in the nasal cavity and condensation occurs when the hot blood meets the cooler air.
 To keep the air in the upper respiratory system cool the dog needs to pant when it reaches a certain temperature.

 The main mechanism of heat loss during panting is by water evaporation from the moist soft tissue in the nose.